AndroGari/FineTuning-LLM/README.md

 The core concept of LoRA involves representing weight updates using two smaller matrices obtained through low-rank decomposition.
 These matrices are trained to adapt to new data, significantly reducing the overall number of modifications.
 Importantly, the original weight matrix remains unchanged and undergoes no further adjustments.
 The final results are derived by combining both the original and the adapted weights.

+# Diverse Use Cases of Parameter-Efficient Fine-Tuning (PEFT)

+Explore various use cases of PEFT, ranging from language models to image classifiers, through the official documentation tutorials:

+1. [StackLLaMA: A Hands-On Guide to Train LLaMA with RLHF](#https://huggingface.co/blog/stackllama) - Delve into the tutorial for a practical understanding of training LLaMA with Reinforcement Learning Hyperparameter Fine-Tuning (RLHF).

+2. [Finetune-opt-bnb-peft](#https://colab.research.google.com/drive/1jCkpikz0J2o20FBQmYmAGdiKmJGOMo-o?usp=sharing) - Learn the intricacies of efficient fine-tuning with optimal hyperparameters using the Finetune-opt-bnb-peft tutorial.

+3. [Efficient Flan-T5-XXL Training with LoRA and Hugging Face](#https://www.philschmid.de/fine-tune-flan-t5-peft) - Explore the guide on achieving efficient training of Flan-T5-XXL models using LoRA and the Hugging Face library.

+4. [DreamBooth Fine-Tuning with LoRA](#https://huggingface.co/docs/peft/task_guides/dreambooth_lora) - Step through the DreamBooth fine-tuning tutorial to understand how to employ LoRA for optimal results.

+5. [Image Classification Using LoRA](#) - Gain insights into image classification techniques with LoRA by following the dedicated tutorial.

+PEFT in diverse scenarios

 ## Advantages of LoRA

 1. **Efficiency Enhancement:** LoRA greatly improves the efficiency of fine-tuning by reducing the number of trainable parameters.